eagleEggs/blockyPet/README.md

  - Load up Minecraft PI Edition
  - Open a Python Terminal and run this code
- - Use it only on test worlds
+ - Use it only on test worlds as it eats blocks every so often because it gets hungry
  - Use at your own risk!!!

 ### Warning

- - The pet is very hungry, Initially it ate blocks but it shouldn't anymore... beware!
+ - The pet is very hungry, Every so often, it will eat a block it runs into!

 ### What to expect